MelisaMartinezMartinez/AprendiendoConSebas/Task 1/README.md

 Task description:

-1. Create a file called "app.py" that contains the code line: "print("Meli is the second best")".
+1. Create a file called "app.py" that contains the code line: `print("Meli is the second best")`.
 2. Create a Dockerfile that starts with Python 3.9 and copy the file "app.py" to the root directory.
 3. Create an image from such docker file.
 4. Create a container from the resulting image.